Phase Transition in Interacting Boson System at Finite Temperatures: Application for interacting boson systems with zero chemical potential

 As well known, see e.g. ref.~\cite{gasser-1989}, the pion-pion interaction at low energies is rather small, because of their special nature as the Goldstone bosons for spontaneously broken chiral symmetry.
 For the isospin-symmetric pion system, the first coefficient can be expressed as $A = -\frac{4\pi}{3} (a_0^0 + 5a_0^2)$, where $a_0^0$ and $a_0^2$ are the $\pi \pi$ $s$-wave scattering lengths for isospin 0 and 2.
 Their values are well established both theoretically and experimentally: $a_0^0 = 0.220\, \frac{1}{m_\pi}$, $a_0^2 = 0.044\, \frac{1}{m_\pi}$, see e.g. ref.~\cite{conangelo-2001}.
 With these values the coefficient $A$ practically vanishes.
 Nevertheless, some additional contribution to the attractive mean field at high temperatures, ($T \ge 150$~MeV), may be provided by other hadrons present in the system, like $\rho$-mesons\cite{shuryak-1991} or baryon-antibaryon pairs \cite{Theis}.

 By this reason, in our calculations we consider a general case of $A > 0$, to study a bosonic system with both attractive and repulsive contributions to the mean field (\ref{eq:mf1}).
-But the numerical calculations will be done for bosons with mass $m_{\pi}=140$ MeV and degeneracy factor $g=3$, which we call "pions".
-For the repulsive coefficient $B$ we use a fixed value, obtained from an estimate based on the virial expansion \cite{hansen-2005}, $B = 10 m_\pi b^2$ with $b$ equal to four times the proper volume of a particle, i.e. $b = 16 \pi r_0^3/3$.
-In our numerical calculations we take $b = 0.45$~fm$^3$ that corresponds to a pion radius $r_0 \approx 0.3$~fm.
+To be specific in numerical calculations we will take bosons with mass $m_{\pi}=140$ MeV and degeneracy factor $g=3$, which we call "pions".
+For the repulsive coefficient $B > 0$ we use a fixed value, obtained from an estimate based on the virial expansion \cite{hansen-2005}, $B = 10 m_\pi b^2$ with $b$ equal to four times the proper volume of a particle, i.e. $b = 16 \pi r_0^3/3$.
+Below we take $b = 0.45$~fm$^3$ that corresponds to a pion radius $r_0 \approx 0.3$~fm.
+The attractive coefficient $A$ is considered as a model parameter.

 In this paper we consider pion systems with $\mu=0$.
 Then a nonzero pion density is only possible at $T > 0$.
 For each given temperature the particle density is found by self-consistently solving eq.~(\ref{eq:n}) which now has the following form